mumba-org/mumba/README.md

       the same way you have a chrome or firefox to open the web.

-      The user dont need to know about this implementation detail, as him/her will run your application executable (that is just a RPC client that is customized to call the laucher RPC api).
+      The user dont need to know about this implementation detail, as him/her will run your application executable (that is just a RPC client that is customized to call the laucher RPC api) and your application window will just pop in front of him/her.

       With this, there's a manager process and only one GPU process for all apps, this together with the application talking directly with the Webkit API (no javascript)